 As a publisher, ensuring compliance with data protection laws and other regulations is your responsibility.
 Using a CMP helps you stay compliant while enhancing your credibility with users.
 When visitors feel safe browsing your website or app, it not only builds trust but also protects you from potential legal penalties for non-compliance.

-A CMP can also boost CPMs (Cost Per Impression) and fill rates for publishers by enabling more effective ad targeting and maintaining user trust.
+A CMP can also boost CPMs (Cost Per Mille) and fill rates for publishers by enabling more effective ad targeting and maintaining user trust.
 It allows you to leverage first-party verified user data to customize content and marketing strategies.

 However, it’s essential to acknowledge a challenge: how effective is customization without data of those who haven’t given consent?
 And how can we target users who opt out?
 That’s where we at PEMAVOR offer a solution within the framework of side-tracking.
 This allows you to engage in consentless tracking while staying compliant with privacy regulations.
 Check out our comprehensive guide to consentless data collection with privacy compliance.